harris-boyce/helpme-cli/README.md

 ### Notes

-- This MVP runs in fake mode by default.
-To enable real AI, set `HELPME_PROVIDER` to `ollama` or `gemini` and fill in the corresponding env vars.
 If misconfigured, the app will show clear setup instructions on first run.